Wreckfest: Early access

 Following the success of the Technology Sneak Peek, an early access version of the game was released shortly before Christmas in 2013.
 The early access release featured two playable vehicles and three tracks, two of which were traditional racetracks while the other was a demolition derby arena.

 The early access release was highly successful and received great feedback from sim racers.
 By the end of the Christmas week the game had already sold for more than Bugbear's initial funding goal of $350,000 on Kickstarter.
 Next Car Game was subsequently released on Steam Early Access on January 15, 2014, with special discount prices offered until January 29.
 The game found tremendous success on the Steam Early Access platform, earning over $1 million in sales during a single week.

-On October 3, 2014, Bugbear made an announcement on the game's blog entry for the game's sixth build that Next Car Game was now officially titled Wreckfest.
+On October 3, 2014, Bugbear made an announcement on the game's blog entry for the game's sixth build that Next Car Game was now titled Wreckfest.
 The announcement came with a definition of the term "wreck fest" written on Urban Dictionary.
 In the same announcement, Bugbear also announced an eighteen-player online multiplayer has been introduced with new deathmatch and team deathmatch game modes, as well as a new track and a new car.
 The developer also said that they were aiming for twenty-four-player multiplayer for the final release, but will need to spend more time optimizing the game's network code.

-Official releases
+Release

-The Windows version of the game was officially released out of early access on June 14, 2018.
+The Windows version of the game was released out of early access on June 14, 2018.
 The PlayStation 4 and Xbox One versions were originally scheduled for release on November 20, 2018, but were delayed to 2019.
 On July 2, 2019, THQ Nordic announced that the game will be released on console in August 2019.

 Reception

-Wreckfest received "generally favorable" reviews for most platforms according to review aggregator Metacritic; the Xbox Series X/S version received "mixed or average" reviews.
+Wreckfest received "generally favorable" reviews for most platforms according to review aggregator website Metacritic; the Xbox Series X/S version received "mixed or average" reviews.

 The game was nominated for "Best Sports Game" at Gamescom 2017, for "Racing Game of the Year" at the 22nd Annual D.I.C.E.
 Awards, and for "Game, Original Racing" at the National Academy of Video Game Trade Reviewers Awards.